 Summarize the Listening: Before reacting, coach your client or employee to check that they have arrived at shared meaning with the people in the conversation.
 Great sentence starters would be “What I’m hearing is...” or “I want to make sure that I’m understanding.
 Here’s how I would summarize what I heard...”.

 Practice a Pause: Reacting to a message limits our ability to hear clearly.
-Ask your client or employee to become aware of the physical signs of provocation: muscle tension, fidgeting, blushing and more.
+Ask your client or employee to become aware of the physical signs of provocation: muscle tension, fidgeting, blushing, and more.
 When they experience these feelings, ask them to pause and breathe deeply for ten seconds and remind themselves to stay open.

 Review Birkman Usual and Needs for potential biases, particularly Emotional Energy, Assertiveness, and Self-Consciousness.
 Create phrases they can review or even write down as reminders to themselves when they are communicating with others.
 Someone with High Assertiveness Usual and Needs, for example, may need a post-it note in their next meeting with a reminder to “Illicit feedback from all parties.
 Some people need an invitation to share their opinion.”